rovaughn/build/README.md

 - No support for running long running processes from artifacts, e.g. an HTTP server, that automatically restarts when dependencies change.

-Here is what the build configuration looks like, stored in a file called `build.yml`:
+Here is what an example build configuration looks like, stored in a file called `build.yml`:

 	index.css: